sanamummer/fps-example-repo/src/proposals/arbitrum/README.md

 proposal is created in a declarative manner using Solidity.
 Calldata is programmatically generated and can be easily retrieved.
-Prior to on-chain submission, each proposal undergoes testing against the Arbitrum Integration Test Suite in a mainnet forked environment to ensure it fu\nctions as intended and is safe to execute.
+Prior to on-chain submission, each proposal undergoes testing against the Arbitrum Integration Test Suite in a mainnet forked environment to ensure it functions as intended and is safe to execute.
 CI can be used to streamline the process even more.
 Additionally, this framework allows testing not only of governance proposals but also of their associated deployment scripts.
 After the